AI-driven process creation - when GPT meets workflow design

 “The AI is a fast first draft, not a finished product”

 Breaking writer’s block.
-Sometimes you know your process but cannot figure out how to structure it.
+Sometimes you know your process but can’t figure out how to structure it.
 The AI gives you something to react to.
 “No, step 3 should come before step 2” is easier than staring at a blank template.

 Generating boilerplate descriptions.
 If you have a step called “Review contract terms,” the AI can generate a reasonable description of what that involves.
 It will be generic, but it will be a starting point.